meteor-typings/meteor/README.md

 1.3v: contains ambient modules from 1.2v and defines new Meteor 1.3 namespaces like `meteor/meteor`, `meteor/mongo` etc based on them.

-## Development

-In order to build all typings run `gulp build`.

-`1.2` and `1.3` share the same Meteor core packages typings, which are located in `1.2/packages`.
-When you run `gulp 1_3`, typings are modified to contain modules with the names same as Meteor 1.3 namespaces.

 ## Installation

 `typings install registry:env/meteor --ambient`